FlxVctr/RADICES/README.md

 # RADICES

-This software prototype creates a sample of core accounts in a language-based Twitter follow network.
+This software prototype creates an explorative sample of core accounts (optionally language-based) Twitter follow networks.

 It was developed first for a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
 A journal article describing the method and its results in detail is currently undergoing peer review.
 Until then you can [cite the software itself](https://doi.org/10.6084/m9.figshare.8864777).
 A preprint is available here: https://arxiv.org/abs/1908.07788